-- 1. To serve as a spokesperson for the LEAP. - 2.
-Attend relevant community meetings on behalf of LEAP, as required.

-- 3. Help set agendas, call meetings, and solicit input from all members (with support from LEAP coordinator). - Helps to open the meetings by welcoming committee members, land acknowledgements, presenting the meeting agenda, introducing the guest presenter(s), and leading member introductions. - 5.
-Facilitates all members contributing to the discussion (with support from the LEAP coordinator). - 6.
+- 1. To serve as a spokesperson for the panel. - 2.
+Attend relevant community meetings on behalf of the panel, as required. - 3.
+Help set agendas, call meetings, and solicit input from all members (with support from the panel coordinator). - Helps to open the meetings by welcoming committee members, land acknowledgements, presenting the meeting agenda, introducing the guest presenter(s), and leading member introductions. - 5.
+Facilitates all members contributing to the discussion (with support from the panel coordinator). - 6.
 De-brief with PDS staff to determine successes and challenges, and how to improve panel structure.